cdavidmaxey/cdavidmaxey.github.io/_posts/2014-08-08-Sexual-health-Kids-are-creative-when-we-havent-explained-enough.md

 	</div>
 </div>

-<i>Sex is a Funny Word: A Book about Bodies, Feelings, and YOU</i> by Cory Silverberg and Fiona Smyth is a book about bodies, gender, and sexuality for kids that’s inclusive of children and families of all makeups, orientations, and gender identities.
+<i>Sex is a Funny Word: A Book about Bodies, Feelings, and YOU</i> by Cory Silverberg and Fiona Smyth is a kids’ book about bodies, gender, and sexuality that’s inclusive of children and families of all makeups, orientations, and gender identities.

 <div class="clear"></div>
 <h3><i>S&middot;E&middot;X</i></h3>